Solvers¶

 is important to know that whichever function we request the solver to optimize, will be minimized.
 Therefore,

-The results contained in SolverResults will then correspond to the original maximized function f_1
+The results contained in SolverResults will then correspond to the original maximized function f_1.
+It is

 Scalarized the problem, we can give the solver the symbol of the added